MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 > [!NOTE]
 > - Modern search only searches columns that are designed for modern search, which is determined by a developer.
 If you're having trouble finding data that you know exists, try using the legacy search.
 >
->    Learn more about designing columns for moderen search as a devloper at []().
+>    Learn more about designing columns for modern search as a devloper at [Enable text search on table fields](/dynamics365/business-central/dev-itpro/developer/devenv-table-field-text-search).
 >
 > - If the **Use modern search** option isn't available on a page, there are two possible reasons:
 >   - Modern search isn't enabled for your enviroment.
 As an administrator, enable the **Use optimized text search in lists** feature in the **Feature Management** page.
+Learn more in [Enabling new and upcoming features ahead of time](admin-feature-management.md).
 >   - The list doesn't include any columns that are designed for the modern search.
 > - Modern search is the default method if it's enabled.